compose-x/ecs_composex/docs/syntax/compose_x/ecs.details/xray.rst

 services.x-xray
 ==================

-This section allows to enable X-Ray to run right next to your container.
+This section allows to automatically add the ``xray-daemon`` sidecar to your task definition, automatically defining port, environment variables for the other containers to use.
-It will use the AWS original image for X-Ray Daemon and exposes the ports to the task.

 Syntax reference
 =================